Sarani1612/milestone-project-2/README.md

 This, along with the info text, helps the user to better visualize themselves going on a trip.

 ### Features Left to Implement
+The following features could be added later on for a more complete website and better user experience:
 - **Price and practicalities info:** Obviously, users would be interested in knowing the price of a holiday package, and so a useful feature would be a subpage linked to in the header detailing the costs involved.
 There could also be a chart showing prices for the same trip at different times of year for quick comparison.
 Furthermore, users would be interested in knowing the practicalities such as how they will receive tickets to the theatre, visa requirements, transfers to and from the airport etc.\